wombleton/gitlaw-nz/acts/C/Customs and Excise Act 1996.md

     _identifying information_ means personal information that identifies an individual, which may include the individual's passport number

-    _social security agreement_ means an agreement or convention, or alteration to an agreement or convention, in respect of which an Order in Council has been made under [section 19][877] of the Social Welfare (Transitional Provisions) Act 1990\.
+    _social security agreement_ means an agreement or convention, or alteration to an agreement or convention, in respect of which an Order in Council has been made under [section 19][877] of the Social Welfare (Reciprocity Agreements, and New Zealand Artificial Limb Service) Act 1990\.

     Compare: 1994 No 166 [ss 85B][878], [85C][879]

     Section 280A: inserted, on 27 April 2002, by [section 8][880] of the Social Welfare (Transitional Provisions---Overseas Pensions) Amendment Act 2002 (2002 No 8).

+    Section 280A **social security agreement**: amended, on 5 December 2013, by [section 11(2)(a)][881] of the Social Welfare (Transitional Provisions) Amendment Act 2013 (2013 No 132).

 ##### 280B Disclosure of arrival and departure information for purposes of mutual assistance provision contained in social security agreement

-*   (1) The purpose of this section is to facilitate the exchange of information between the Customs and the department for the purpose of giving assistance to the Government of a country with which New Zealand has a social security agreement that contains a mutual assistance provision of the kind referred to in [section 19A(2)(b)][881] of the Social Welfare (Transitional Provisions) Act 1990, to enable compliance with that agreement.
+*   (1) The purpose of this section is to facilitate the exchange of information between the Customs and the department for the purpose of giving assistance to the Government of a country with which New Zealand has a social security agreement that contains a mutual assistance provision of the kind referred to in [section 19A(2)(b)][882] of the Social Welfare (Reciprocity Agreements, and New Zealand Artificial Limb Service) Act 1990, to enable compliance with that agreement.

     (2) For the purpose of this section, the chief executive of the department may supply to the chief executive of Customs---